septag/Junkyard/README.md

 - **CMake**: Although not the first-class citizen, CMake can also be optionally used to generate projects.
 Also useful to experiment with other build systems like *Ninja*.
 It's just a single cmake file and it's in `projects/CMake` directory.

 <sub>**Note**: Binaries on windows are built with `/DEBUG:FULL /Zi` so that they are compatible with [RemedyBG debugger](https://remedybg.itch.io/remedybg) and LivePP.</sub>

+## Linux
+Linux binaries currently can only be built with clang toolset.
+The most convenient and tested method is using *Visual Studio Code* with the following extensions:
+- Clangd
+- CMakeTools
+- CodeLLDB

+Just make sure you have already ran `Setup.sh` successfully and have this packages installed (Setup script will try to install them automatically on Ubuntu based distros):
+- clang
+- cmake
+- pkg-config
+- libglfw3-dev
+- uuid-dev
+- libc++-dev
+- libc++abi-dev

+Then open the project folder with *vscode* and choose your preferred configuration, build and launch with *LaunchLinux* target.

 ### MacOS
 MacOS Xcode projects are currently broken because after Vulkan backend overhaul, I migrated to Vulkan 1.3 specs, so I need to revisit those parts and make them compatible with MoltenVk.